5 Environmental Fate and Transport Processes

 A surfactant is a substance that tends to lower the surface tension of a liquid into which it is dissolved.
 Because many PFAS exhibit this property and are heat stable, they have frequently been used as wetting agents, including in AFFF to form a thin film of water over the fuel source.
 As a consequence of lowering the surface tension of water, foaming may result.
 The lipophobic/hydrophobic nature of the fluorocarbon tail and the reduction in surface tension can contribute to aggregation at air-water interfaces, potentially retarding PFAS migration in the subsurface (Brusseau 2018).

-At higher concentrations, PFAAs can aggregate into single-component or mixed micelles, where the hydrophilic portions interact with the water phase and the hydrophobic portions interact with each other.
-These aggregates can take the form of micelles, hemimicelles, or even simple bilayer structures (Figure 5-2) (also see Section 4.2.7).
-For PFOS, the concentration above which micelles will form (that is, the critical micelle concentrations (CMC)) has been cited as 500–5,000 mg/L, but hemimicelles may form at concentrations as low as 0.001 times the CMC (Yu et al. 2009; Du et al. 2014; Brusseau 2018).
 This tendency to aggregate may cause PFAAs to act differently at high concentrations (for example, during release) and could enhance (or in some cases reduce) adsorption on carbon and minerals in the environment (Yu et al. 2009; Du et al. 2014) depending on the surface charge of the adsorbent surface.
-For example, adsorption of the hydrophilic portions of PFAS (that is, the “heads”) onto positively charged absorbent surfaces can contribute to the formation and accumulation of hemimicelles near surfaces, and this has been reported to increase the near-surface aqueous concentration of PFAS relative to that measured in bulk solution (Yu et al. 2009).
-At concentrations exceeding the CMC, PFAS micelles can form visible separate-phase liquid floating on a water surface (such as a surface water body) due to the lowering of surface tension (Costanza et al. 2019).
+For example, adsorption of the hydrophilic portions of PFAS (that is, the “heads”) onto positively charged absorbent surfaces can contribute to the formation and accumulation of hemi-micelles near surfaces, and this has been reported to increase the near-surface aqueous concentration of PFAS relative to that measured in bulk solution (Costanza et al. 2019).
+In systems where water is in contact with air, PFAS such as PFOA and PFOS have been observed to form visible separate-phase liquid floating on a water surface as concentrations exceed the presumed CMC (Costanza et al. 2019).
 This can contribute to PFAS enrichment at the air-water interface within surface water, particularly within the surface micro layer (SML) that is defined as the thin layer (50 μm) of water in contact with the ambient air (Section 16.5.5).
 This accumulation can also lead to foam formation above the surface water due to winds, waves, or other turbulent forces that introduce air into the water.
 In these cases, the presence of natural dissolved organic carbon within the water body can also enhance foam formation and contribute to enrichment of PFAS in these foams even at PFAS concentrations that are below reported CMCs (Schwichtenberg et al. 2020).
 This foam is different from AFFF because it is likely caused by the aggregation of dissolved-phase PFAS followed by agitation within a surface water body.
 As discussed in the Surface Water Foam Section (Section 16.5), the formation of this type of PFAS-containing foam above the surface of the water has been sampled and analyzed near or downgradient of areas where PFAS have been released (MI EGLE 2021).

 Source: D. Adamson, GSI.
 Used with permission.